kritiyer/vessel_tree_generator/README.md

 ## Citation
 If you find this work useful, please cite the following:

-**A Machine Learning Approach for Coronary 3D Reconstruction from Uncalibrated X-ray Angiography Images.
-Iyer, K., Nallamothu, B.K., Figueroa, C.A., Nadakuditi, R.R. *In preparation*.**
+**A Multi-Stage Neural Network Approach for Coronary 3D Reconstruction from Uncalibrated X-ray Angiography Images.
+Iyer, K., Nallamothu, B.K., Figueroa, C.A., Nadakuditi, R.R. *In submission*.**